 What Is Global Compliance?

-Global compliance is the process of a business following all laws, rules, standards, and regulations that apply to them across the globe.
+Global compliance is the process of a business following all laws, rules, standards, and regulations that apply to them when going global.
 There are two distinct elements to becoming globally compliant: local compliance and compliance with international rules and regulations.

-When businesses go global, they must remember to remain compliant with the rules of the jurisdiction they expand their business into.
+When businesses practice global mobility and hire or relocate talent overseas, they must remember to remain compliant with the rules of the jurisdiction they expand their business into.
 This is known as local compliance.
-Businesses must comply with that area’s rules and regulations when it comes to topics such as payment and equal employment opportunities.
+Businesses must comply with that area’s rules and regulations regarding topics such as payment and equal employment opportunities.

 Some global compliance rules apply across international borders.
 These are known as international laws, regulations, and standards.
 These include rules about financial payment standards, product standards, and data protection.